CoinLuxHelp/Coilux-Privacy/privacy-policy.md

 # Privacy Policy

-[["We" or "I", or Website or App name]] takes your privacy seriously.
-To better protect your privacy [["we" or "I"]] provide this privacy policy notice explaining the way your personal information is collected and used.
+CoinLux takes your privacy seriously.
+To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

-## Collection of Routine Information

-This app track basic information about their users.
-This information includes, but is not limited to, IP addresses,app details, timestamps and referring pages.
-None of this information can personally identify specific user to this app.
-The information is tracked for routine administration and maintenance purposes.

 ## Cookies